SY14 Use of Radioactive Materials

 Supervisors and users of specifically licensed radioactive material must meet minimal training requirements as specified in the Rules and Procedures.These include the initial training required prior to beginning work with radioactive material, annual retraining, and any special training required by the UIC.

-Persons who do not work with radioactive material but work in areas in which radioactive material is used (dish washers, administrative assistants, janitors) shall review Radiation Safety for Ancillary Personnel.
+Persons who do not work with radioactive material but work in areas in which radioactive material is used (dish washers, administrative assistants, and custodial staff) shall review Radiation Safety for Ancillary Personnel.
 This pamphlet can be obtained from the EHS office or from the EHS web site.
 It is the responsibility of the supervisors of such workers to see that each individual has reviewed and understood the material in this publication.

 Registrants of generally licensed sources will be given individual training concerning the requirements of the particular source(s).
 Personnel who work in the area of generally licensed sources should review the Radiation Safety for Ancillary Personnel information on the EHS web site.